Seasonal Guide: When’s the Best Time to Paint Your Roof?

 Case Study: Timing Saved This Homeowner Thousands

-When a homeowner in Eugene decided to paint their metal roof in late summer, they partnered with a local painting team that monitored weather conditions closely.
+When a homeowner in Central Oregon decided to paint their metal roof in late summer, they partnered with a local painting team that monitored weather conditions closely.
 By scheduling the project during a mild two-week stretch in August, they achieved perfect adhesion and a vibrant finish that’s lasted over five years.
 In contrast, their neighbor’s spring project—done during a rainy week—needed touch-ups within a year.
 The difference?
 Timing and preparation.

 The Bottom Line